miere/miere.observer/_posts/2020-06-05-Analisys-Thinking-Asynchronously.md

 <header class="briefing">
 <div class="video"><iframe class="video" src="https://www.youtube.com/embed/V_tHVUHKqZQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
 <p>This is an opinionated transcription of <a href="">Eric Johnson's</a> talk <b>Thinking Asynchronously</b>.
 He has presented in the 2020 GOTO Conference, online edition because of COVID pandemic.
 His straightforward presentation approach guides us through steps that take advantage of asynchronous persistence pipelines to provide a better experience to our users.
-I took the opportunity to elaborate more on a few services used by him on his talk, and I also wrote down a few words as a counter-argument to his fully serverless approach.</p>
+It is a great opportunity for newcomers to understand where AWS want to achieve with serverless from know on.
+I took the opportunity to elaborate more on a few services used by him on his talk to give more context.</p>
 </header>

 <article class="timeline">